homecon/homecon/installation/installation.md

 # Raspbery Pi preparation for KNXControl

 ## Start fresh
 Write a fresh raspbian image to a 8GB SD card using win32diskimager A high end SD card is preferable as we will write to it a lot Plug in the raspberry pi and connect to your network

 ### Configuration
 Find the ip adress of the raspberry.pi using Advanced IP Scanner Use PuTTy to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: pi

 password: raspberry
 Run configuration
 sudo raspi-config

 Choose
 Enlarge the root partition

 Under the internationalisation options choose Change Timezone and set it to your time zone I'm not changing the password yet to make a general image of this pi with the default password.

 When asked choose Reboot now

 ## Networking
 After the reboot find the ip adress again and connect using PuTTy

 ### Static ip
 Setup a static ip adress open the network interfaces file ´sudo nano /etc/network/interfaces´

 Change file contents to:
 ´´´
 auto lo
 iface lo inet loopback

 auto eth0
 iface eth0 inet static
 address 192.168.1.2
 gateway 192.168.1.1
 netmask 255.255.255.0
 ´´´
 Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´

 restart networking
 ´sudo /etc/init.d/networking restart´
 you can safely ignore error messages

 Now close your current putty session and start a new one using the static ip adress 192.168.1.2 in this example.
 A reboot might also be required for the static ip to come to effect:
 ´sudo reboot´

 From now on you can allways acces your pi through that ip adress.
 It must be noted that it is best to choose an ip adress outside of your routers DHCP range, so set the DHCP range accordingly.

 ## User
 Add a user named "admin" with password "admin" (for now), this user will own all eibd and smarthome stuff
 ´sudo adduser admin´
-	type the password (admin) twice
-	and keep hitting enter and finally hit "y" when asked if the info is correct
+type the password (admin) twice and keep hitting enter and finally hit "y" when asked if the info is correct

 Add admin to the sudoers file to be able to use sudo ´sudo adduser admin sudo´

 Logout
 ´logout´

-	Start a new PuTTy session using the new credentials We can leave the pi user for now but it will have to be deleted at some point
+Start a new PuTTy session using the new credentials
+We can leave the pi user for now but it will have to be deleted at some point

+## Tools
+Some essential linux tools we will be using need to be installed now ´´´ sudo apt-get update sudo apt-get -y install apache2 vsftpd php5 php5-json openntpd python3 python3-dev python3-setuptools git unzip wget libawl-php php5-curl sudo easy_install3 pip sudo pip install ephem
+´´´

 ## KNXControl
-	Create a directory for all files and clone the repository there
+Clone the repository to a directory where all files will be kept ´cd /usr/local´
+´git clone git://github.com/brechtba/knxcontrol.git´
+´chown -R admin:admin /usr/local/knxcontrol´

 ## FTP
 We will set up an ftp server to move files to your pi.
-This is done first to be able to use some installation scripts:
-	´´´
-	sudo apt-get update
-	sudo apt-get install vsftpd
-	´´´

-	To configure the server open the configure file
+The actual server is allready installed To configure the server open the configure file
 ´sudo nano /etc/vsftpd.conf´

-	Search through the file and change the following lines: change ´anonymous_enable=YES´ to anonymous_enable=NO
-	Uncomment the following lines:
+Search through the file and change the following lines: change ´anonymous_enable=YES´ to anonymous_enable=NO Uncomment the following lines:
 ´#local_enable=YES´
 ´#write_enable=YES´

 To set default file permissions
 Change the line ´#local_unmask=022´to ´local_unmask=022´
 And add
 ´file_open_mode=0777´

 Also, add a line to the bottom of the file:
 ´force_dot_files=YES´

 Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´ and restart the ftp server:
 ´sudo service vsftpd restart´

 You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, admin username and password I chose to put all files in the tmp directory this might change in future releases.
 So create an installation directory in the tmp directory and change the ownership of this directory ´sudo mkdir /tmp/knxcontrol_installation´
 ´sudo chown -R admin /tmp/knxcontrol_installation´

 now ftp the content of the installation directory in the repository to the installation directory on your pi

 ## EIBD
 Go to the installation directory
 ´cd /tmp/knxcontrol_installation´

 Execute the eibd_installation.sh file.
 ´./eibd_installation.sh´

 Preliminary test
 ´/usr/local/bin/eibd -D -S -T -i --eibaddr=0.0.1 --daemon=/var/log/eibd.log --no-tunnel-client-queuing ipt:192.168.1.3´
 ´groupswrite ip:localhost 1/1/71 1´

 ### Configuration

 Create a configuration file
 ´sudo nano /etc/default/eibd`

 Write the following within
 Use your knx ip gateway ip adress
 ´´´
-		EIB_ARGS="--daemon --Server --Tunnelling --Discovery --GroupCache --listen-tcp"
+EIB_ARGS="--daemon --Server --Tunnelling --Discovery --GroupCache --listen-tcp" EIB_ADDR="0.0.255"
-		EIB_ADDR="0.0.255"
 EIB_IF="ipt:192.168.1.3"
 ´´´
 Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´

 Move the file "eibd" from the instalation folder to /etc/init.d ´sudo mv /tmp/knxcontrol_installation/eibd /etc/init.d/eibd´

-		Change the owner and group to root and set permissions ´´´
-		sudo chown root /etc/init.d/eibd
-		sudo chgrp root /etc/init.d/eibd
-		sudo chmod 755 /etc/init.d/eibd
+Change the owner and group to root and set permissions ´´´ sudo chown root /etc/init.d/eibd sudo chgrp root /etc/init.d/eibd sudo chmod 755 /etc/init.d/eibd
 ´´´

 Activate auto starting
 ´sudo update-rc.d eibd defaults´

 Restart EIBD
 ´/etc/init.d/eibd restart´

 ### Test
-		Test eibd by writing to the knx bus using groupswrite to an existing knx adress ´´´
-		groupswrite ip:localhost 1/1/71 1
-		groupswrite ip:localhost 1/1/71 0
+Test eibd by writing to the knx bus using groupswrite to an existing knx adress ´´´ groupswrite ip:localhost 1/1/71 1 groupswrite ip:localhost 1/1/71 0
 ´´´

 Also test if eibd is loaded on reboot by rebooting (´sudo reboot´), starting a new PuTTy session and retrying the above commands

 ## SMARTHOME.PY
-	The next step is installing smarthome.py but first we need some prequisites ´´´
+The next step is configuring smarthome.py
-	sudo apt-get -y install openssh-server apache2 php5 php5-json openntpd python3 python3-dev python3-setuptools git unzip wget libawl-php php5-curl
-	sudo easy_install3 pip
-	sudo pip install ephem
-	´´´

 #################################################################